klaus-001/file-renaming-tool/README.md

 #### Staged Area

 The Staged Area contains files that the user has specifically selected for renaming.
-Files are moved here from the Unstaged Area, but no changes are applied or reflected while in this area—it simply acts as a holding zone for files to be edited.
+Files are moved here from the Unstaged Area, but no changes are applied or reflected while in this area — it simply acts as a holding zone for files to be edited.

 #### Filtering and Selection